kragen/derctuo/markdown/retro-teletext.md

 Generating the rest of an NTSC signal --- the front porches, back porches, and timing --- is of similar complexity to a black-and-white TV set.
-It's something you can do with a couple dozen transistors, maybe less.
+It’s something you can do with a couple dozen transistors, maybe less.

 You do need a separate 3-MHz-bandwidth channel for each of the 32 channels, but cable companies were already in the business of multiplexing 32 or 64 or 96 channels onto shitty coax, then filtering and demodulating them at individual TVs.
-In fact, TVs at the time didn't have the option to take "composite" baseband video input; in the 1980s, my TI 99-4/A came with a cheap RF modulator to modulate its baseband video output onto either VHF channel 3 or 4, and we had to use it.
-Modulating each of these channels onto a separate frequency wouldn't have added much to the cost.
+In fact, TVs at the time didn’t have the option to take “composite” baseband video input; in the 1980s, my TI 99-4/A came with a cheap RF modulator to modulate its baseband video output onto either VHF channel 3 or 4, and we had to use it.
+Modulating each of these channels onto a separate frequency wouldn’t have added much to the cost.

 The 1969 Nova cost US$3995, but US$7995 once you added 8 kilowords of
 RAM (131072 bits).
 It had a 1200-nanosecond cycle time, though ROM